-The app, which was programmed with both quantum physics and spirituality in mind, has had over one million downloads since quarantine began, according to the creators.
+The app, which was programmed with both quantum physics and spirituality in mind, has had over one million downloads in a three-month period, according to the creators.
 Though the app came out in early 2020, it already had a built-in audience of "Randonauts," aka Reddit-ers who were generating their own random points to go on these adventures and discuss them.
 "Before the app, the community was smaller and generally made up of curiosity seekers," Joshua Lengfelder, co-founder of the app, tells Bustle.

-It wasn't until the beginning of June, when Emma Chamberlain posted her Randonaut experience on YouTube, that it moved into For You Page territory.
-Now people who might otherwise be outside of the algorithm are being fed adventure-seeking Randonaut videos with spooky soundtracks and a lot of Blair Witch-style cinematography
+It wasn't until the beginning of June 2020, when Emma Chamberlain posted her Randonaut experience on YouTube, that it moved into For You Page territory.
+Now people who might otherwise be outside of the algorithm are being fed adventure-seeking Randonaut videos with spooky soundtracks and a lot of Blair Witch-style cinematography.

 The app is so random, the second, third, fourth, and fifth time I tried to find a location to explore, I was sent to private properties, roads I could not access, and areas too wooded to find.
 The app warns users about using discretion when following random points and to avoid trespassing or entering locations that look dangerous.
 "It’s comparable to dropping a piece of sand from the sky on a map — the app has no control over the coordinates it shares with the user," Lengfelder explains.
 The idea is that by bringing you to these points, you'll step outside of your comfort zone, inviting new possibilities for your day.